2020 FEDERAL POLICY AGENDA

 STREAMLINE USDOT RULES FOR ALTERNATIVE FUELS VEHICLE PROJECTS

 Any project that gets money through FHWA requires that steel content of a vehicle be a certain percent.
-The problem is that no vehicle can qualify because there are parts that simply are not made in the US.
-In past administrations, a waiver was granted but the Trump administration wants to enforce current law as written and will not issue waivers.
+The problem is that many projects cannot qualify because there are parts that simply are not made in the US.
+In past administrations, a waiver was granted but the current administration wants to enforce current law as written and will not issue waivers.

 We ask that Congress streamline USDOT rules to allow FHWA funding for alternative fuel vehicle projects.